When temperatures drop to below freezing, the water inside of our home pipes can freeze and break those very pipes. Is there a way to prevent this?

 - Keep the garage closed to help protect the exposed water pipes.

 When it comes to protecting your home, the right homeowners insurance is the best way to protect it from things like burst frozen pipes.
-For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Center in White Plains, New York.
+For all of your insurance coverage needs, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 We will work with you to make sure you have the coverage you need to protect you from any perils.